University-Wide Minor in Entrepreneurship and Innovation (MEI)

 - Plan: Plan a course of study to complete the minor requirements.

-- Certify: Certify completion of the MEI with an application by May 1 of your senior year (if graduating in the spring) or by December 1 (if graduating in the fall).
+- Certify: Once all coursework has been completed, certify completion of the MEI by May 1 of your senior year (if graduating in the spring) or by December 1 (if graduating in the fall).

 Recommended Foundational Subjects